erdg/pl-defmacro/README.md

          "`"(list ",@"Syms) ) ) )
 ```

 And how about an anaphoric version of `+`?
-You betcha.
+You betcha!

 ```
 ### from On Lisp (p.
 219)